 Institutional Effectiveness is the systematic comparison of institutional performance with institutional goals.
 The College collects and analyzes data needed for institutional planning, decision making, policy formation, assessment, and reporting.
-On occasion, students will be surveyed to determine their opinions of the academic programs or student support services.
-The surveys may be given to students as part of a class meeting or online.
+On occasion, students will be surveyed to ascertain their opinions of courses, academic programs, or student support services.
+Surveys may be given to students as part of a class meeting or online.
 Students are highly encouraged to respond to surveys to improve LCC.
-Student perceptions and opinions are important to the total evaluation process used to monitor and assess all programs and services offered by the College.
+Student perceptions and opinions are important to the total evaluation process used to monitor and assess programs and services offered by the College.